YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 predefined values are provided by the Camlp5 module _Pcaml_ that is [opened](../../Installation/ocanren/camlp5/pa_ocanren.ml#L37) by the formula parser.
-Two of these names: `expr` and `ctyp` are referred to by the _extend_  expression of the formula parser where the corresponding standard syntactic categories need to be extended.
+Two of these names: `expr` and `ctyp` are referred to by the extend expression where the corresponding standard syntactic categories are extended.

-The _extend-body_ category starts with an optional [_global indicator_](../../Installation/ocanren/camlp5/pa_ocanren.ml#L169)
+The extend-body starts with a
+[_global indicator_](../../Installation/ocanren/camlp5/pa_ocanren.ml#L169)
 followed by a semicolon separated list of _entries_ whose names are `long_ident`, `expr`, `ocanren_embedding`, `ocanren_expr`, `ocanren_term`,
 `ocanren_term'` and `ctyp`.

-The entry names `expr` and `ctyp` are listed by the global indicator to tell Camlp5 that they are already defined in the context of the _extend_ expression, and other entry names shall be treated as locally defined within the _extend_ expression.
+The entry names `expr` and `ctyp` are declared in the global indicator to tell Camlp5 that they are already defined in the context of the extend expression, and other entry names shall be treated as locally defined within the extend expression.
+Camlp5 would then expect to find existing definitions of the names `expr` and `ctyp` outside the extend expression, which is exactly provided by the opened Pcaml module.
+If the optional global indicator was missing, then Camlp5 would expect all entry names in the extend-body as predefined and would fail with the error "unbound value"  at the first entry  name `long_ident` since it is not already defined outside the extend expression.

-default value is a list of all
 ## (T.10) OCanren Terms

 ## (T.11) Building a Library